Actively Learning Halfspaces without Synthetic Data

 On the other hand, the lower bound of \Cref{thm:Hanneke-Yang} asserts that $\Omega(\min(D + \log n,n))$ are needed (set $\eps < 1/n$).
-Note that the algorithm of \Cref{obs:simple} treats each $\ell \circ \sigma_i^{-1} \colon [n] \to \{0,1\}$ separately, by independently running a binary search procedure on each.
+Note that the algorithm of \Obs{obs:simple} treats each $\ell \circ \sigma_i^{-1} \colon [n] \to \{0,1\}$ separately, by independently running a binary search procedure on each.
 In particular, it ignores the fact that a single query reveals information in every $\ell \circ \sigma_i^{-1}$ simultaneously.
 Designing an algorithm which exploits this requires careful consideration of the structure of the permutations $\sigma_1,\ldots,\sigma_D$ to choose which points to query.
 We show that by carefully considering this structure we can obtain an algorithm making $O(\min(D + \log n,n))$ queries, thus closing this gap.

 At a high level, this query complexity comes from the fact that we are able to spend only $O(1)$ queries to either remove a permutation from consideration (thus reducing $D$ by one), or find a large set of points to safely remove from consideration (reducing $n$ by a constant factor), effectively performing a step of binary search simultaneously in every $\ell \circ \sigma_i^{-1}$.